lite-xl/lite-xl/README.md

 * **[Get color themes](https://github.com/rxi/lite-colors)** — Add additional colors
   themes

+The differences between Lite XL and rxi/lite are listed in the [changelog](https://github.com/franko/lite-xl/blob/master/changelog.md).

 ## Overview
 Lite XL is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast easy to modify and extend, or to use without doing either.